Dimterion/stories-platform/docs/ROADMAP.md

 ### Style / UX

-- [ ] Mobile: Sidebar (StoryEditor) is fixed width; on small screens, it may overflow (could add collapsible sidebar for mobile).
+- [x] Mobile: Sidebar (StoryEditor) is fixed width; on small screens, it may overflow (could add collapsible sidebar for mobile).

+  `NOTE`: collapsible sidebar is added for small screens (might need to redo this in the future versions for better visuals/accessibility).

 - [x] Alerts break immersion.
 Could be replaced with toast/notification system.